-

 A Recommended Reading: “Metal ECO implementation using Mask Programmable cells”

 Metal ECO is vital to absorb late design changes before tapeout.
 It could save millions of dollars in mask cost.
 Traditionally, metal ECO takes advantage of spare functional cells sprinkled across the design during the physical design phase.
-However, traditional metal ECO has inherent limitations:…
+However, traditional metal ECO has inherent limitations: it is not possible to include all cell types as…

 -